 According to the Bureau of Labor Statistics, employment of registered nurses is projected to grow 16 percent and add 439,300 jobs from 2014 to 2024, putting it far ahead of the average pace of job growth in the United States1.
 This increased demand emphasizes the need for a new generation of nurses with the knowledge and skills to quickly adapt and contribute to a variety of healthcare settings, and it all starts with a great education.

-Colorado Technical University has designed its Bachelor’s of Science in Nursing (BSN) and Master’s of Science in Nursing (MSN) programs to prepare new and current nursing students for the future of this growing profession.
+Colorado Technical University has designed its Bachelor’s of Science in Nursing (BSN), Master’s of Science in Nursing (MSN), and Doctor of Nursing Practice (DNP) programs to prepare new and current nursing students for the future of this growing profession.
 Utilizing an ever-evolving curriculum, distinguished faculty and a commitment to personalized learning, CTU provides each student with the opportunity to excel both in the classroom and beyond.

 Online Learning Experience